N Provisions, contingent liabilities and contingent assets

 iii Inter segment sales:

-Inter segment sales are accounted for at cost plus appropriate margin (transfer price) and are eliminated in consolidation.
+I nter segment sales are accounted for at cost plus appropriate margin (transfer price) and are eliminated in consolidation.

-iv Segment results :
+iv Segment results:

 Segment results represent the profit before tax earned by each segment without allocation of central administration costs, other non operating income as well as finance costs.
 Operating profit amounts are evaluated regularly by the Chief Operating Decision Maker in deciding how to allocate resources and in assessing performance.

-NOTE 43 -EMPLOYEES' STOCK OPTION PLANS
+NOTE 42 -EMPLOYEES’ STOCK OPTION PLANS

 The Board of Directors and the Shareholders of the Company had approved a Scheme called as "Trident Limited Employee Stock Options Scheme - 2020 (" ESOS Scheme") and "Trident Limited Employee Stock Purchase Scheme - 2020" (" ESPS Scheme") in their meeting held on July 9, 2020 and May 16, 2020 respectively.
 Pursuant to the ESOS Scheme, the Company has constituted Trident Limited Employees Welfare Trust ('Trust') to acquire, hold and allocate/transfer equity shares of the Company to eligible employees (as defined in the ESOS and ESPS scheme) from time to time on the terms and conditions specified under the ESOS Scheme and ESPS Scheme.

-The said trust had purchased, during the financial year 2020-21, Company's equity shares aggregated to 100,000,000 equity shares from the secondary open market at cost of Rs.
+The said trust had purchased, during the FY 2020-21, Company's equity shares aggregated to 100,000,000 equity shares from the secondary open market at cost of Rs.
 7.50 per share for which the Company had given loan to trust amounting to Rs.
-751.0 million.
+751.0 Million.
 The financial statements of the Trust have been included in the standalone Ind AS financial statements of the Company in accordance with the requirements of Ind AS and cost of such treasury shares has been presented as a deduction in other equity.
 Such number of equity shares (which are lying with trust) have been reduced while computing basic and diluted earnings per share.

-(A) Trident Employees Stock Options Scheme, 2020
+Trident Employees Stock Options Scheme, 2020

 The Company had granted 66,00,000 stock options under the ESOS Scheme on November 12, 2022.
 Each option granted and vested under the Scheme shall entitle to the holder to acquire 1 equity share of Re.
 1 each.